danofff/web_store/README.md

 - A PostgreSQL database
 - A React client part with Redux central state manager

-And you want it to work locally as well as be easy to deploy?

-We've got your back:

 ## Deployment

 Web application was deployed to https://damp-garden-20186.herokuapp.com/